Electronic/fiber artwork by Phillip Stearns

 "I just did that, didn't I?
 But you know what?
 I'm a total technophobe.
 That's the way I rebel."

 Her apartment was a large studio, with a kitchen area in the front and a quilt-covered mattress on the floor defining the bedroom.
 The furnishings were strictly IKEA.
-And she had a cat, a shaggy gray female named Likky that kept pacing the perimeter, occasionally stopping to rub her back on the walls.
+And she had a cat, a shaggy gray female named Likky who kept pacing the perimeter, occasionally stopping to rub her back on the walls.

 Brandy put on a CD, a group called The Incredible String Band, which she referred to as "the kind of thing my father used to listen to before running off to the hippie farm."